syed-imam/walmart-product-manager/README.md

 (query="cereal", startTime=00:00:00, limitTime=23:59:59, brand 1 = "Cheerios", brand 2="Kashi" brand 3="Kellog's" brand 4="Post")
 2. Form on the brand statistics page allows percentages of brands to be determined based on inputted 4 brands, time range of the query. and the search query itself.
-3. Note: Percentages are calculated as per the requirements.
+3. Percentages are calculated as per the requirements.
 The products which did not have any brand name returned from the API are also considered when calculating the percentages.
 <br>